Y0hn/SoN/GDD.md

 ## Gameplay
 <p>
-    <b>Basic priciple of the game</b>: Kill enemies, get stronger, unlock tougher regions.
+    <b>Basic priciple of the game</b>: Kill enemies, get stronger, unlock harsher regions.
 Cooperate with other players.
-Evensually get to final Boss and defeat him.
+Eventually get to final Boss and defeat him.
 </p>

 ### Game World
 <p>
     Nav is representation of Slavic afterlife, covered with plains of grass.
-On West side of Nav there is Sea of Living which seperates entrance to World.
+On West side of Nav there is Sea of Living which separates entrance to Mortal Realm.
 On East there is Vales's palace and plains convered with corruption.
 </p>

 ### Mechanics
 <ul>
     <li>
-        <b>Inventory system</b>: holds as many items as player can carry at the momment
+        <b>Inventory system</b>: holds as many items as player can carry at the moment
     </li> <li>
-        <b>Combat styles</b>: diffrent kind of weapon have diffrent usecase.
+        <b>Combat styles</b>: different kind of weapon have different usecase.
     </li> <li>
-        <b>Diffrent types of Damage</b>: every type of damage has diffrent use against an enemy - charakters and equipment have diffrent rezists agains individual types of damage
+        <b>Different types of Damage</b>: every type of damage has different use against an enemy - characters and equipment have different resistances agains individual types of damage
     </li> <li>
-        <b>Enemy AI</b>: Offensive / deffensive behavior.
+        <b>Enemy AI</b>: Offensive / defensive behavior.
     </li>
     <!--<b>Usage of Magic</b>: -->
 </ul>